-Step aside Rainbow Daytona because the OG of over-the-top Daytona models is here to reclaim its crown as the craziest chronograph to come out of Rolex’s factory.
+Step aside Rainbow Daytona because the OG of over-the-top Rolex Daytona models is here to reclaim its crown as the craziest chronograph to come out of the brand’s factory.
 Nicknamed the “Leopard” for obvious reasons, the Daytona ref.
 116598 SACO reminds us that sometimes normally-conservative Rolex watches can really let their hair down.

 Leopard Print, Cognac Sapphires, Diamonds, and Gold